markusschneider2710/RaspberryPiWeatherDate/README.md

 ## Additional Info
 - **Download `meteocons-font.zip` to get the small images next to the Weather information**
+- **Right now the code is set up to refresh every three minutes to minimize the wear on the e-paper**

 ## Example Use Cases
 - **Indoor Temperature and Humidity Monitoring**